AmrAshraf21/dashboard/README.md

 - Services use BehaviorSubject for reactive state management
 - RxJS operators for data transformation and error handling
-- (Bonus: NgRx can be added for complex state management)

 ### 4. **Styling Approach**